 Next to the fixed collection, there is always a temporary exhibition going on.
 If you visit from the 22nd of May till the 15th of September 2019, you will be able to experience the exhibition Romantic Paris and Romantic Germany.
 Make sure to get your tickets in advance in order to skip the line.
 A ticket costs €11 and is definitely worth it.
 The Exhibition features paintings from the romantic era, which was an artistic, literary, musical and intellectual movement that originated in Europe toward the end of the 18th century.
 In order to get deeper insight – make sure to get an audio tour for €5.

 While the art works are spectacular, one further reasons to visit is the building itself.
 You’ll be able to see some of the most impressive architectural feats of the turn of the century – for free!
 At the back of the Petit Palais you will find a courtyard garden, where you can enjoy drinks.
 The garden is a oasis in the city, its lined with the roman columns and allows you to relax during your city visit with a nice glass of french wine or coffee.

 The petit palace is open to visitors every day except Mondays and public holidays, from 10:00 am to 6:00 pm.
-And if you feel like experiencing a romantic stay in Paris after the exhibition, make sure to check-in to our romantic luxury hotel on Hausmann Boulevard.
+And if you feel like experiencing a romantic stay in Paris after the exhibition, make sure to check-in to our 5 star hotel in Paris.
 Also, the Petit Palais is located around the corner from the Grand Palais des Champs-Élysées, also built for the Universal Exhibition which now hosts some of the most culturally important events of Paris.
 Make sure to see if any special events are going on while you are in the city.